These are some recent projects supported by Council.

 Lower Hutt phone cabinet paintings

-Everything from a kiwi and a ruru to sign language and a “fish out of water” will adorn seven high profile Chorus cabinets in Lower Hutt.
+Everything from a kiwi and a ruru to sign language and 'A fish out of water' adorn seven high profile Chorus cabinets in Lower Hutt.

 Beautifying the cabinets is a collaboration between Council and Chorus as part of the Art in Public Places initiative to minimise graffiti and bring art into everyday places.

-Artists have been chosen to paint murals, with the first one being completed in early March on High Street outside the Hutt Hospital.
+Artists were chosen to paint murals, with the first one being completed in March 2017 on High Street outside the Hutt Hospital.

-The successful artist chosen for this cabinet, Kelly Spencer, says “my piece was inspired by the Hutt River which runs through the city.
+The artist chosen for this cabinet, Kelly Spencer, says “my piece was inspired by the Hutt River which runs through the city.
 The fish character is inspired by the brown trout that inhabit the river.”
-Kelly is concerned about climate change and how this will affect our waterways, so “a fish out of water” sits nicely with the healing provided by the Hutt hospital near this cabinet.
+Kelly is concerned about climate change and how this will affect our waterways.
+'A fish out of water' sits nicely with the healing provided by the Hutt hospital near this cabinet.

-“Peace, love and balance” will be another mural referenced with a pair of hands showing New Zealand Sign Language and will be drawn by Akansha Kumar whose artistic ability to draw hands can also be seen on the fence near the Vogel St entrance to the new Walter Mildenhall Park development.
-Her cabinet will be seen outside Stevens Motors Lower Hutt.
+'Peace, love and balance' is another mural, featuring a pair of hands showing New Zealand Sign Language.
+It was drawn by Akansha Kumar whose artistic ability to draw hands can be seen on the fence near the Vogel St entrance to Walter Mildenhall Park.
+Her cabinet is located outside Stevens Motors Lower Hutt.

-“Catchment” is the work’s title and details about it will be shown on a plaque that will be mounted on the side of the building.
-A great deal of planning went into preparing for the artwork, which is 9m from the ground and ensuring the artist has a safe place to work from.
+'Catchment' is the work’s title and details about it will be shown on a plaque that will be mounted on the side of the building.
+A lot of planning went into preparing for the artwork (which is 9m off the ground) and ensuring the artist would work from a safe place.

 Inangā Love Park, Korokoro Stream

-In February 2017 locals took part in what might be New Zealand's largest ever poster paste-up; they created a mural to cover the expansive wall space underneath the Petone off-ramp.
+In February 2017 locals took part in one of New Zealand's largest poster paste-ups.
+They created a mural to cover the expansive wall space underneath the Petone off-ramp.

 Leading muralist Bruce Mahalski worked with local eco-artists Bent and Toothfish to create the mural.
 The posters showcase the stream, its history and wildlife.
 It explains how our inangā (whitebait) depend on egg laying sites where saltwater meets freshwater.

-The mural marks the collaboration of a group of artists and scientists that has been working to create the Inangā Love Park, a new pocket-park wedged between rail, pipelines and roads that celebrates a little stretch of the lower Korokoro Stream and its struggling inangā spawning site.
+The mural marks the collaboration of a group of artists and scientists that have been working to create the Inangā Love Park.
+The new pocket-park wedged between rail, pipelines and roads celebrates a little stretch of the lower Korokoro Stream and its struggling inangā spawn site.